Artist Statement

 Tina Peacock

 I paint from a ‘feeling space’, exploring the way in which our psychological atmosphere is created and felt.
-I translate this emotional response onto the physical surface on the canvas using acrylics, ink, watercolours and dry media.
+I translate this emotional response onto the physical surface on the canvas.